Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Lifelong learning, Communication, Critical thinking, Cultural understanding, Research,

 - Learning Outcomes

 - Examine the history of using digital production techniques

 - Examine the theory of the use of digital production techniques to enhance communication

-- Explore practical ways of using digital production techniques (especially those associated with photography, filmmaking, digital book production, websites and podcasting) to enhance communication of science
+- Explore practical ways of using digital production techniques (especially those associated with photography, filmmaking, animation, graphic design and podcasting) to enhance communication of science